AlwaysDhruv/Employee-Management-System/README.md

 # Employee Management System

-This is a simple console-based employee management system written in C++.
+This is a simple console-based employee management system written in C and C++.
 It allows users to manage employee, department, and work details records.

 ## Features